- Role

 Designer and front-end · delivered through Equal Experts

-Two screens carried O2's whole retention story.
+The stakes: two screens carried O2's whole retention story.

 MyO2 (2014) is O2 UK’s self-service app — a customer runs the entire account from it, data and usage, the bill, a tariff change, an upgrade, without dialing anyone.
 The math underneath it is blunt: every self-service task that lands is a contact-centre call that never happens.

 Why it mattered to O2: in a market where customers switch carriers over price, these two screens carried the retention story.
 MyO2 took cost out — every account task a customer self-serves is a contact-centre call O2 never pays for.
 Priority Moments put a reason to stay in — a weekly reward that makes the brand feel like it gives back, not just bills.
 One product lowered the cost of keeping a customer; the other raised the cost of leaving.
-Both ran under one of the UK's biggest consumer brands, where small things stop being small: a tap target, a spinner, a billing figure that has to be exact — each one lands on a stadium at once.

 The hard part wasn’t drawing pretty screens.
 It was that the two products demanded opposite behaviour from the same person on the same stack.
 MyO2 is a utility — get in, do the task, get out; trust comes from a billing figure being exact and a tariff change actually sticking.
 Priority Moments is a habit — the screen has to make a coffee or a cinema ticket land as a small, earned win at the right moment, without drowning it in fine print, or people stop opening it.